 I’ve always felt like this was just a hobby, or I was just making shirts but Print On Demand is so much more than that.
 It’s helped me create $7,000 in one month selling POD journals on Amazon KDP, it’s helped me land a Magazine Cover with my T-Shirts for Stars & Stripes (American Military Newspaper).
 It’s helped me teach over 10,000 people how to create passive & residual income from home with just a computer and some wi-fi.
 Most importantly it’s allowed me the gift of TIME.
 Time to spend and travel with my family.
 Once we get further along into this interview.
 I’ll tell you about how I accidentally started in the Print On Demand industry 12 years ago.

-Holly (from Toronto, ON, Canada) started Ask Holly Hall about 3 years ago.
+Holly (from Toronto, ON, Canada) started Ask Holly Hall over 3 years ago.

 I am an Author, LifeCoach Astropsychologist, Clairvoyant, Spiritual Therapist, Astrologer, and Teacher at Ask Holly Hall.
 At a young age, I recognized my relationship with The Universe.